 If password has expired, computer changes it automatically when login on the domain.
 Therefore, even if you did not Power on your computer for a few months, trust relationship between computer and domain still be remaining and the password will be changed at first registration in the domain.

-Trust relationships are broken if computer tries to authenticate on domain with an invalid password.
+Trust relationship failed if computer tries to authenticate on domain with an invalid password.
 Typically, this occurs after the system state was restore from an image (backup) or snapshot of the Virtual machine.
 In this case, the current value of password on the local computer and password in the domain will be different.

 The most obvious classic way to restore trust relationship is: